By infopadweb 3 April 2024

 When the wheels are released for sale, an additional conformity check is carried out.
 The producer’s label is then applied including three elements,

-– The producer’s label on which the Pecorino Sardo DOP trademark is arranged in a radial pattern.
+– The producer’s label on which the Pecorino Sardo PDO trademark is arranged in a radial pattern.

 – A numbered sticker, issued by the Consortium, which uniquely identifies each wheel.
 A green sticker is used for wheels of Mild Pecorino Sardo, and blue sticker is used for Mature Pecorino Sardo.”